jwrth/xDBiT_toolbox/README.md

 ### 1. Drop-seq toolbox

-This toolbox is based on the Drop-seq toolbox 2.1.0 which can be also downloaded here: https://github.com/broadinstitute/Drop-seq/releases/tag/v2.1.0
+This toolbox is based on the Drop-seq toolbox 2.1.0.
+The toolbox is included in this repository so it will be downloaded when cloning it.

+Just the same it could be downloaded here: https://github.com/broadinstitute/Drop-seq/releases/tag/v2.1.0

 ### 2. Samtools